juanuys/juanuys.github.io/_posts/2021-07-19-week-8--intellectual-property.md

 I caught up on Friday's new content on Intellectual Property.

 I also did some work on the product.
-I added some tasks in Pivotal tracker to record the next set up voice narration.
+I added some tasks in Pivotal tracker to record the next set of voice narration.

-Supervisor catch-up in the evening, after which I recorded some more ambient sounds for our game, and started working on the plan for our assignment's 3 minute demo video.
+Supervisor catch-up in the evening, after which I recorded some more ambient sounds for our game, and started working on the plan for our assignment's 3-minute demo video.

 ## 2021-07-20 Tuesday